-• Invest 97L located about 800 miles east of Bermuda has a medium chance (60%) of becoming a tropical depression this weekend while moving eastward in the open Atlantic before moving into more unfavorable conditions.
+- Invest 97L located about 800 miles east of Bermuda has a high chance (80%) of becoming a tropical depression this weekend while moving eastward in the open Atlantic before moving into more unfavorable conditions. - Only a slight increase in thunderstorm activity will result in the start of advisories on this system.